-When asked about a specific memory of the impact of feedback for teams, Katrin recalls a moment in a team development workshop with a team that had worked together for many years:
+When asked about a specific memory of the impact of feedback to make an effective teams, Katrin recalls a moment in a team effort development workshop with a team effort that had worked together for many years:

 “When I suggested a feedback exercise*, quite some team members were sceptical.
 The exercise involved giving constructive feedback to different people.
 For example, choose someone where it’s easy for you to provide feedback, someone where it’s difficult, someone you work with a lot and someone you don’t know very well thus your feedback is rather based on first impressions.”

 After the workshop, the team members responded excited and said:

 “We have been working together for so many years, but we have never had such a deep and honest conversations like in these 15 minutes!”